ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 #### CentOS 7

 A description of how to install a specific CUDA version for CentOS 7 is available [here](https://linuxconfig.org/how-to-install-nvidia-cuda-toolkit-on-centos-7-linux).
+Please follow the instructions there.
+To get other CUDA versions you will need to replace the rpm `cuda-repo-rhel7-10.0.130-1.x86_64.rpm` with a rpm from [here](https://developer.download.nvidia.com/compute/cuda/repos/rhel7/x86_64/) you need.

 ### MotionCor2